minekube/connect/.web/docs/guide/api/authentication.md

 ---

-If you are using the Connect API through the [Java API provided by Connect Plugin](/guide/api/#java-and-kotlin-client), you do not write authentication code.
+If you are using the Connect API through the [Java API provided by Connect Plugin](/guide/api/#provided-by-connect-plugin) then you do not write authentication code.

 ## Required Headers

 All requests to the Connect API require the following headers:
 - `Connect-Endpoint` - The name of the endpoint the token belongs to.
-- `Connect-Token` - The token of the endpoint you are connecting to.
+- `Authorization: Bearer <ENDPOINT_TOKEN>` - The token of the endpoint you are connecting to.

 ## Endpoint Names